MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/desktopsitebridge.md

 ## -description

-Abstract class that provides an IContentSiteBridge implementation for a Win32 HWND.
-Create derived classes for specific kinds of HWNDs.
+Abstract class that implements <xref:Microsoft.UI.Content.IContentSiteBridge> for a Win32 HWND.

 ## -remarks

+This class supports derived classes for specific types of HWNDs.

 ## -see-also